M-earnest/docker_workshop/workshop/advanced/management.md

 `By now our evergreen: check the readme and/or docs of a given docker container!`

-We can further use tag related behavior to "rename" a given docker container in order to prevent unwanted deletions or problems with regard to version control :
+We can further use tag related behavior to "rename" a given docker container in order to prevent unwanted deletions or problems with regard to version control:

 `docker tag container-id new_name:new_tag`

 #### Import/Export

-Besides using Docker Hub to share and download docker containers, it's also possible to export and import them locally using the docker commands save & load.
+Besides using Docker Hub to share and download docker containers, it's also possible to export and import containers locally using the docker commands `save` & `load`.
 This behavior may be prefered for local sharing or if you incorporate data/info that shouldn't be publicly accessible.

     `docker save -o name_of_saved_image.tar imagename`